FileEye/MediaProbe/README.md

 ## Contributing Test Images

-To make ExifEye as stable as possible, it is tested with images from a number of different camera models.
+To make ImageInfo as stable as possible, it is tested with images from a number of different camera models.

 New test images are very much appreciated -- please download the